Neurrone/public-knowledge-base/data/notes/x3o816uhoqu2s5kolskc4h6.md

 ## Sliding Window

 Preconditions: array or linked list, expanding/contracting a window of elements

-outcome: calculate something based on contiguous subarrays or sublists of a given size k, k may vary depending on problem constraints e.g, optimization or finding length
+Outcome: calculate something based on contiguous subarrays or sublists of a given size k, k may vary depending on problem constraints e.g, optimization or finding length

 TODO: example

 ## Fast and slow pointers

 Precondition: sequence to iterate over, fast and slow pointers eventually meet, or fast pointer reaches the end

 Output: cycle finding and start of a cycle in a linked list, finding middle of a sequence or the nth element from the end

 TODO: example